developer-zebra/developer-zebra-site/src/emdk-for-android/6-0/guide/about/index.md

 ## What's New
+1. Added support for TC51 Marshmallow (Android 6.0.1) devices.
-1. Added support for ET50, ET55 and TC8000 Lollipop (Android 5.1.1) devices.
+2. Added support for ET5X, TC70, TC75 and TC8000 Lollipop (Android 5.1.1)
+devices

-2. Added support for MX v6.1 in Profile Manager:
+3. Added support for MX v6.1 in Profile Manager:
 	*   Threat Manager – Added new feature to configure the detection of rooting and to apply a countermeasure when the device is detected as being rooted.
 	*   UI Manager – Added new feature to allow or disallow network monitored messages/notifications.
 	*   Bluetooth Manager – Added new feature to enable or disable the mobile device discoverability.